 Threats and Conservation

-Populations of this whale plummeted as a result of severe over-exploitation between the 1600s to the 1930s.
-Since it was given international protection in 1935, populations have recovered but the species still suffers from disturbance from ships, divers, coastal industrial activity, entanglement in fishing gear and pollution.
+Populations of this whale fell steeply as a result of intense hunting for oil between the 1600s and the 1930s.
+Since it was given worldwide protection in 1935, numbers have recovered, but the species still suffers from disturbance from ships, divers, coastal industrial activity, entanglement in fishing gear and pollution.